Strategies for Living on One Income

 I realized that I had been stockpiling things because I had convinced myself that it would save me time.
 What I found is that I could put off a lot of expenses by not stockpiling, and evening out the budget.
 For example, I buy paper towels in bulk.
 When I was down to my last three rolls, I thought I should buy more.
 It’s been three months now, and I am finally using that last roll.
 I will be able to purchase them on a week when the household expenses are lower.
 Likewise, instead of buying pet food just because I was at the pet store, I wait until I am almost out.

-Eliminate Impulse Purchases With A List
+Eliminate Impulse Purchases With The List

 One of my local department stores has “bargain” stuff at the front.
 I would wander in to buy one thing and end up with a bag full of stuff.
 What I learned to do was to employ the same strategy I use for grocery shopping: if it isn’t on the list, it doesn’t get bought.
 This saved me from buying a lot of “nice-to-haves” or non-essentials.